Installing NVIDIA DOCA-OFED#

 Clean up temporary repository files and perform an update.

-sudo dnf clean all -y
+.sudo dnf clean all -y

-sudo dnf update -y --nobest
+sudo dnf update --nobest

 sudo dnf makecache -y